jtonglet/jtonglet.github.io/_pages/about.md

 ### **News**

+- [June 2026] I will be attending ACL 2026 in San Diego
 - [Apr 2026] Two paper accepted at ACL 2026:  [Is this chart lying to me?](https://arxiv.org/abs/2508.21675) and  [Protecting MLLMs against misleading visualizations](https://ukplab.github.io/arxiv2025-misleading-visualizations/)
 - [Feb  2026] I presented our research on misleading charts at the Alan Turing Institute
 - [Jan 2026] New preprint: [NewsRECON](https://arxiv.org/abs/2601.14121)